ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     A file in an unexpected location may have been accidentally added to the database.
 This list will make it obvious.

+NOT_MEDIA_FLDR
+    Lists all files that are not in the RM "Media folder" as specified in the RM preferences settings.
+Best practice is to set the "Media Folder" in preferences and use that folder as the location for all media.

 DUP_FILEPATHS
     Lists files that have been added more than one time to the database.
 These will appear more than once in RM's Media tab.